ashiqullahmg/dice_flutter/README.md

 ## Future Work
   1. Use functions
   2. Add animations
-  3. Make it computerize (playing with robot)
+  3. Make it computerized (playing with robot)
   4. A new look

 ## Getting Started